cs-abdulwahab/docs/session.md

         //
     }

-To determine if a value is present in the session, even if its value is `null`, you may use the `exists` method.
+To determine if a key is present in the session, even if its value is `null`, you may use the `exists` method.
 The `exists` method returns `true` if the value is present:

     if ($request->session()->exists('users')) {
         //